saibhreas/book_search-mern/README.md

 If you have a student that is struggling:

   * the student shows they are putting in the time,
-  * they are asking for a drink of the water or asking you to sing the part , asking for a problems solution –
+  * they are asking for a drink of the water or asking you to sing the part, or asking for a problem's solution –
     * ## just do it.

 *They aren’t stealing, they paid for the lesson..*

 If however you feel that it is pedagogically incorrect to give a solution to a problem, then don’t chide the student for asking for help.
 Just be open, honest, and upfront; communicate clearly the answers are not to be found here.
+Google it.

 The student will have to find another place to learn, and the resentment level on both parties will be remedied.